Acris/shadowsocks-asuswrt-merlin/README.md

 #### Configure shadowsocks-asuswrt-merlin
 The shadowsocks-asuswrt-merlin configuration file location is: `/opt/share/ss-merlin/etc/ss-merlin.conf`.
 Currently, shadowsocks-asuswrt-merlin support three mode:
 - 0: GFW list.
-- 1: Bypass LAN & mainland China.
+- 1: Bypass mainland China.
 - 2: Global mode.

 You can also enable or disable UDP support to change `udp=0` or `udp=1`, ensure your server side support UDP and set `"mode": "tcp_and_udp"` in shadowsocks configuration file.